Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Induced Subgraphs of Kneser and Schrijver Graphs

 We need the following simple claim. \begin{claim} For integers $k \geq 1$ and $n \geq 2k$, the number of $k$-subsets of $[n]$ with no two consecutive elements (allowing both $1$ and $n$ to be in the subsets) is $\binom{n-k+1}{k}$. \end{claim} \begin{proof} Identify the subsets of $[n]$ with their characteristic vectors in $\{0,1\}^n$, and in every such vector, interpret the zeros as balls and the ones as separations between bins.
 It follows that every $k$-subset of $[n]$ with no two consecutive elements corresponds to a partition of $n-k$ identical balls into $k+1$ bins, where all bins but the first and last are not empty.
 The number of those partitions is equal to the number of partitions of $n-2k+1$ identical balls into $k+1$ bins, which is $\binom{n-k+1}{k}$. \end{proof}

 Using Claim~\ref{claim:stable_k_n}, we derive the number of vertices in Schrijver graphs.

-\begin{claim} For integers $k \geq 2$ and $n \geq 2k$, the number of vertices in $S(n,k)$ is $\binom{n-k+1}{k} - \binom{n-k-1}{k-2}$. \end{claim}
+\begin{claim} For integers $k \geq 2$ and $n \geq 2k$, the number of vertices in $S(n,k)$ is $\frac{n}{k} \cdot \binom{n-k-1}{k-1}$. \end{claim}

 \begin{proof} Recall that the vertex set $\binom{[n]}{k}_{\mathrm{stab}}$ of $S(n,k)$ is the collection of all $k$-subsets of $[n]$ with no two consecutive elements modulo $n$.
 By Claim~\ref{claim:stable_k_n}, the number of $k$-subsets of $[n]$ with no two consecutive elements (allowing both $1$ and $n$ to be in the subsets) is $\binom{n-k+1}{k}$.
-To obtain the number of vertices of $S(n,k)$, one has to subtract the number of $k$-subsets of $[n]$ with no two consecutive elements that include both $1$ and $n$.
-The latter is equal to the number of $(k-2)$-subsets of $[n-4]$ with no two consecutive elements, which by Claim~\ref{claim:stable_k_n} equals $\binom{n-k-1}{k-2}$, so we are done. \end{proof}
+To determine the number of vertices in $S(n,k)$, we consider the following two cases.
+The number of vertices that do not include $1$ nor $n$ is equal to the number of $k$-subsets of $[n-2]$ with no two consecutive elements and thus to $\binom{n-k-1}{k}$.
+The number of vertices that include either $1$ or $n$ is twice the number of $(k-1)$-subsets of $[n-3]$ with no two consecutive elements, and the latter is equal to $\binom{n-k-1}{k-1}$.
+It thus follows that the number of vertices in $S(n,k)$ is